211115-UTA-NET/TeamGreen-P2/README.md

 # Getting Started

--Use windows, linux, or mac
+- Use windows, linux, or mac
--Clone or download this repo
+- Clone or download this repo
--Install .NET 6.0 and up
+- Install .NET 6.0 and up
--Open your CLI terminal
+- Open your CLI terminal
--Change path to the PurrcationAPI folder
+- Change path to the PurrcationAPI folder
--Use the "dotnet run" command
+- Use the "dotnet run" command
--Open another CLI terminal
+- Open another CLI terminal
--Change path to WebPagePurrcation/P2-WebApp
+- Change path to WebPagePurrcation/P2-WebApp
--use the "ng serve --open" command
+- use the "ng serve --open" command

 # Contributors
 - Samantha Roderick, Osaretin Iyen , Megan Postlewait